cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

         - As long as it says `Built application at: /home/user/.../vrc-get/target/release/ALCOM` you should be all good.
         - Might break some things if it expects to be running as an AppImage, for example the setting `Use ALCOM for vcc: URL Scheme` shows a "failed to get appimage path" error, more remains to be seen.
 - As for Unity Hub itself:
-    - Launching the Flatpak version of Unity Hub though ALCOM fails with a "No valid license found" error, no matter which variant of ALCOM I use.
-Instead, using the Unity Hub binary from the yum repo provided by Unity seems to work around this issue.
+    - Launching the Flatpak version of Unity Hub though ALCOM failed with a "No valid license found" error, no matter which variant of ALCOM I used.
+Instead, using the Unity Hub binary from the yum repo provided by Unity got around this issue for me.
 - And finally, actual usage:
     - Build and Test will write `.vrca` files to `~/.local/share/VRChat/VRChat/Avatars/` [source](https://creators.vrchat.com/avatars/#local-avatar-testing).
         - Symlink this folder to the Windows path in VRChat's proton prefix folder to use Build and Test.
-        - Does this hint at VRChat getting a native Linux client???
-Doubtful, but with Frame's existence it could be more likely than ever.
-            - Though they have the technical hurdle of porting the PC version to OpenXR...

 ### Blender (VR Scene Inspection Addon)
 - On Wayland, starting the OpenXR Session may result in an error `XR_ERROR_GRAPHICS_DEVICE_INVALID`.